a-n-n-i/theme-resume/content/authors/admin/_index.md

 ---
 I am currently a PhD student at Southern University of Science and Technology.
 My supervisors are Ingrid Irmer and Stavros Garoufalidis.
-I am currently studying moduli spaces by using the systole function, and look forward to learning and researching more about it.
+I am currently studying moduli space by using the systole function, and look forward to learning and researching more about it.